Lebyy/SmartestChatBot/README.md

 // Import Package
 const smartestchatbot = require('smartestchatbot')

+smartestchatbot.chat({
+    message: "Hey!
+How are you?",
+    name: "SmartestChatBot",
+    owner: "CoolOwnerName",
+    user: "CoolUniqueUserId"
-smartestchatbot.chat('Hey!
-How are you!', 'SmartestChatBot', 'CoolOwnerName', 'CoolUniqueUserId').then(reply => {
+}).then(reply => {
   console.log(reply)
   // The module will reply based on the message!
-(1st parameter of the chat function!)
+(1st option supplied!)
 })
 ```